PersonHood/DeeplyRooted/DeeplyRooted.md

 ### 1920-1970

 - Who: Hoover / Eisenhower / Nixon
-- Notable: Dropped nuclear bomb on Japan
+- Notable: Dropped a nuclear bomb on Japan
 - Notable: Landed a man on the moon
 - Notable: First Air Force One (Ike)
 - Notable: Interstate Highway (Ike)